 Muesli

-Homemade Muesli -- a mix of toasted oats, nuts, and coconut is tossed with dried fruits and enjoyed for breakfast or a snack.
-Serve Muesli over yogurt, as a cereal replacement with milk, or in overnight oats.
+Homemade Muesli is a tasty mix of toasted oats, nuts, coconut, and dried fruit.
+Enjoy it over yogurt, as a cereal replacement with milk, or in overnight oats for an easy, wholesome breakfast or snack!

 Ingredients